 All Day IPA Quick Pickle Recipe

 Fresh from the farmer’s market or your very own garden, ’tis the season for fresh cucumbers.
 And if you’re like us, this means your craving for crisp, refreshing pickles is at an all-time high.
-To quickly satisfy that craving, our head chef, Justin, put together a quick pickle recipe, also known to some as “refrigerator pickles.”
+To quickly satisfy that craving we asked a local culinary guru, Justin Golinski, to put together a quick pickle recipe, also known to some as “refrigerator pickles.”
 The twist?
 A delicious All Day IPA brine, of course!